Star Trek: Section 31: Critical response

-Most critics gave the film a negative review, with multiple finding it to be the worst entry in the Star Trek franchise.
-It became the lowest rated Star Trek film or television series on the review aggregator website Rotten Tomatoes, which reported a 20% approval score and an average rating of 3.00 out of 10 based on 49 reviews.
-The website's critical consensus reads, "Beam it out of here, Scotty", jokingly referencing the often misquoted Star Trek catchphrase "Beam me up, Scotty".
+Many critics gave the film a negative review, with several finding it to be the worst entry in the Star Trek franchise.
+It became the lowest rated Star Trek film or television series on the review aggregator website Rotten Tomatoes, which reported a 23% approval score and an average rating of 3.00 out of 10 based on 52 reviews.
+The website's critical consensus reads, "Beam it out of here, Scotty", jokingly referencing the popular Star Trek misquote "Beam me up, Scotty".
 Metacritic, which uses a weighted average, assigned a score of 37 out of 100 based on 16 reviews, indicating "generally unfavorable" reviews.

 Daniel Cooper of Engadget said Section 31 was the "single worst thing to carry the Star Trek name".
 Gizmodos James Whitbrook said it was a "mediocre action movie, and an even worse Star Trek one", while Jordan Hoffman at IGN called it a "lousy, uninteresting caper picture" and criticized the visual effects, acting, dialogue, characters, and overall visuals.
 Hoffman said the film would "infuriate Star Trek fans and bore everyone else".
 Reviewing it for Slate, J. Bryan Lowder said Section 31 had little connection to the Star Trek franchise and inappropriate comedy more suited to the films of Marvel Studios like Guardians of the Galaxy.
 He said all aspects of the film "did [Yeoh] dirty", from costumes and make-up to choreography and dialogue.
 Similarly, Jeannette Catsoulis of The New York Times found the protagonists to be more akin to superheroes than Star Trek characters and wrote that the film was convoluted and hard to follow.
 Robert Lloyd of the Los Angeles Times said the project was hurt by the stilted transition to a film from the originally planned series, becoming an overlong pilot episode.
 Writing for Ars Technica, Andrew Cunningam thought the film would be hard to watch even for fans of Star Trek: Discovery and the franchise in general.
 He said the script was embarrassing and the performances were ridiculous.

 Discussing the film's poor reviews, Rachel Hulshult of Screen Rant gave a list of reasons why she thought they were so negative, including: the noticeable transition from a television series to a film; a boring story; not feeling like a Star Trek series; lacking character development; and wasting Yeoh's return to the franchise.
 John Orquiola, also at Screen Rant, expressed concern that the negative responses could prevent future Star Trek streaming films from being made.
 Whitbrook had similar thoughts, saying the franchise needed to prove that the format was viable and would have been "better served if it hadn't started with such a fundamental misfire".